escobar022/okta-cic-201-workshop/content/30_Customize Login Form/_index.en.md

 ### 1. Add Branding
 1. In the navigation bar on the right of the Auth0 Dashboard, go to **Branding** -> **Universal Login**.
+2. You'll notice that Storytime already has a customized Universal Login view.
+Click on **Customization Options** to enter the WYSIWIG editor.
+3. From here, feel free to experiment with some different styling, such as Page Background > Page Layout, left or right orientation.
+4. Once you've made any changes, click "Save and Publish" in the top right.
+Upon refreshing Storytime, you'll see the updated Universal Login experience.
 <!-- 2.
 Enter the logo as well as the primary and background color specified.
     - Logo: `https://pizza0lab.s3.eu-central-1.amazonaws.com/pizza.jpeg`
     - Primary color: `#EB5424`
     - Background color: `#3A3A3A`
 3. Click on **Save**
 4. Navigate to your application and retry the login (`http://localhost:3000`). -->
-2. You'll notice that Storytime already has a customized Universal Login view.
-Click on **Customization Options** to enter the WYSIWIG editor.
-3. From here, feel free to experiment with some different styling, such as Page Background > Page Layout left or right orientation.
-4. Once you've made any changes, click "Save and Publish" in the top right.
-Upon refreshing Storytime, you'll see the updated Universal Login experience.

 ### 2. Add Social Login
 1. In the Auth0 Dashboard, go to **Authentication** -> **Social** and click on **+ Create Connection**.
 (Google should be already listed as a provider.)